 Chirimen Hakusai - Chinese Cabbage

 (Taraxacum officinale) Perennial.
-This is a cultivated strain from a Dutch seedsman.
-Plants reach to 12 inches in height.
+A sophisticated French play on the immensely nutritious wild dandelion.
+Dandelion is highly nutritious and contains potent antioxidants.
+The potential health benefits are incredible, from weight loss to healthier cholesterol, with studies claiming dandelions’ cancer fighting abilities.
 Use the young leaves in salads, older leaves as boiled greens.
 Roots can be roasted and used in place of coffee, or lifted and forced during winter, like Belgian Endive.
 We’re proud to offer this European strain of a traditional old favorite!

 Green Wave Mustard

 50 days.
 (Brassica juncea) Curled and very frilly medium green leaves stay tender to a good size; upright plants reach 2 feet in height.
 Stands long in the field, tolerates more heat than most, bolts very late; also very cold-hardy.
 Flavor is sharp: nice and spicy!
 A high-yielding type that makes a good crop in home or market gardens, and makes choice micro-greens.
 All-America Award winner in 1957.

 Dramatic purple veining deeply incised into large, lavish foliage.
 The tender leaves are pickled whole and wrapped around perfect balls of rice or chopped into stir fry.
 Distinctly different from the pungent mustard greens of the American South, this variety is noted for being exceptionally tender and mild, super in salads or eaten raw.

 Miike Takana Mustard